lucaswkuipers/SafeTypesMacros/README.md

 By ensuring conditions at compile time, SafeTypes allows developers to write safer, more robust and expressive code with reduced boilerplate, increased performance, and improved documentation through its constrained types.

+[SafeTypes](https://github.com/lucaswkuipers/SafeTypes) is awesome and Macros makes it even more so.

 ## Features

 - Macros for non optional initializers for [SafeTypes](https://github.com/lucaswkuipers/SafeTypes) custom data types through literals (values checked at compile time).